Long before we fully appreciated that the gulag was a vast archipelago of death and despair, there was the Land of the Zeks.

 That’s when bad timing struck a second time: in 1947, much of the intelligentsia of the Left refused to accept Margolin’s uncompromising condemnation of Stalin and the Soviet Union, especially so soon after the Red Army had helped crush Hitler.
 Ultimately, Margolin was out of sync with the intellectual persuasions of the time.
 As a result, his memoir never received the attention or wide distribution it deserved.

-This is the first English publication of Margolin’s book, translated from original Russian texts and abridged versions by Stephanie Hoffman.
+This is the first English publication of Margolin’s book, translated from original Russian texts and abridged versions by Stefani Hoffman.
 While Margolin’s bitter ideological attacks of the Left of his day may seem dated, Hoffman’s translation makes for a compelling read.
 Additionally, Katherine Jolluck’s excellent Introduction is key to appreciating Margolin’s life and the context of his work.
 As Timothy Snyder observes in his Forward, had Margolin been published in 1947, the world might be referring to Stalin’s forced labor system as the Land of the Zeks instead of the Gulag Archipelago, named by Alexander Solzhenitsyn.

 Therein lies the rub: the power of Margolin’s story is overshadowed by what we have learned since from Solzhenitsyn and others.
 Today, online testimonials from the Shoah Foundation illuminate and confirm Margolin’s vivid accounts of hard labor and easy death.